5 things WWE could do with The Fiend in 2020

 Dec 27, 2019 IST

-Wyatt's fans could possibly receive answers to some of the most crucial questions about the character's lore over the next couple of months.
-WWE could even use the new creature to dive into the original Wyatt character's untold backstory, which was never really achieved in the vague and mostly undefined character that he portrayed, beginning way back in 2013.
+Wyatt's fans could possibly receive answers to some of the most crucial questions about the character's lore over the next couple months.
+WWE could even use the new creature to dive into the original Wyatt character's untold backstory, which was never really achieved in the vague and mostly undefined character that he portrayed beginning back in 2013.

 With that being said and another calendar year almost upon us, here are 5 things WWE could do with The Fiend in 2020.
 As always, let us know your thoughts in the comments below and be sure to tell us what you want to see The Fiend do as the new year comes around.